sm-hl/portfolio-sara/README.md

-# Hello Everyone 🖐️, I'm Salma Halhoul 💙
+# Hello Everyone 🖐️, I'm Sara Halhoul 💙

-A software engineer 👩‍🎓 from Agadir, Morocco 🇲🇦
+A Technician Specialized in Public Works Supervision 👩‍🎓 from Agadir, Morocco 🇲🇦

 # This is my Portfolio 💻

-This website showcases my best work during my studies at the University of Agadir, ENSA.
+This website showcases my best work during my studies at the OFPPT of Agadir.